facebookresearch/ImageNet-Adversarial-Training/README.md

 On black-box adversarial defense, our method won the __champion of defense track__ in the [CAAD (Competition of Adversarial Attacks and Defenses) 2018](https://en.caad.geekpwn.org).
-It also greatly outperform the CAAD 2017 defense track winner when evaluated against CAAD 2017 black-box attackers.
+It also greatly outperforms the CAAD 2017 defense track winner when evaluated against CAAD 2017 black-box attackers.

 This repo contains: